... (a musical biography) ...

 ... (additional professional background) ...

-He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems engineer from 2007 - 2014 at Here Technologies - one of the leading map & location-based services companies - largely while they were a subsidiary of NOKIA.
+He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems analyst at Here Technologies, one of the world’s leading map & location-based service companies - largely while they were a subsidiary of NOKIA.

-He continues to use his analyst background periodically as a community contributor to the award-winning #CitizenSleuth project overseen by Center for Public Integrity.
-Some of his research, done in conjunction with a few other individuals, has contributed to legal filings against government officials by Campaign Legal Center.
+He continues to use his analyst background periodically with freelance consulting work, as a community contributor to the award-winning #CitizenSleuth crowd-sourcing journalism project overseen by Center for Public Integrity, and other leads from some of this research have been used to produce investigative reports by MotherJones.

 ... (i only dream to live, dream and color outside every possible line) ...